-Health is a fundamental human right which should be enjoyed by all people, and investment in health aimed at achieving universal health coverage (UHC) is the foundation for national development.
+Health is a fundamental human right, which should be enjoyed by all people.
+Furthermore, investments in health aimed at achieving universal health coverage (UHC) could contribute to accumulation of human capital that is indispensable for sustainable development.

 In 2015, the United Nations General Assembly adopted Resolution 70/1, “Transforming our world: The 2030 Agenda for Sustainable Development,” which reaffirmed that achieving UHC would ensure healthy lives and well-being for all people.
 However, nearly half of the earth’s population is still unable to access basic healthcare services, and 100 million people fall into poverty each year due to heavy burden of medical expenses.
 According to UHC Global Monitoring Report 2019 (GMR 2019), the world needs to double health coverage until 2030 in order to achieve the SDGs on UHC.
 Otherwise, GMR 2019 forecasts that, if current trends continue, up to 5 billion people will still be unable to access health care in 2030.
 Therefore, effort to achieve the 2030 Agenda should be accelerated more than ever.